sodalabsio/papertool/faq.md

 ## FAQ
 - Where can I find the values for `settings.json`?
-    Navigate to Cloudformation > Stacks > `your-stack-name` > outputs.
+    Navigate to [CloudFormation](https://console.aws.amazon.com/cloudformation) > Stacks > `your-stack-name` > outputs.
 You will find all the values along with their description to help you identify each field.
 Refer to sample outouts below:

 <img src="/assets/images/stackout1.png"/>
 <img src="/assets/images/stackout2.png"/>